Luis-D/libLDMat/README.md

-# libLDM
+# libLDMat
 The fast, low level and non-bloated (*maybe*) math library.

 ###### This library is conformant with:
  *  **x86-64**:
     * System V AMD64 ABI (*nix systems)
     * Microsoft x64 calling convention (Windows)
+ *  **ARMv7-A**:
+    * Procedure Call Standard for the ARM Architecture

 ### Tutorial:

 #### Data types:
-  The next datatypes are the one currently handled by the library:
+  The next datatypes are the ones currently handled by the library:
 >(Matrices are Row Major).
 * **SS**: *float*.
 IEEE-754 single precision floating point number.
 * **DS**: *double* .
 IEEE-754 double precision floating point number.